microbiome/OMA/20_beta_diversity.md

 ## Visualizing the most dominant genus on PCoA

 In this section we visualize most dominant genus on PCoA.
-A similar visualization was proposed in [Taxonomic signatures of cause-specific mortality risk in human gut microbiome](https://www.nature.com/articles/s41467-021-22962-y), Salosensaari et al. (2021).
+A similar visualization was proposed by Salosensaari et al. [-@Salosensaari2021].

 Let us agglomerate the data at a Genus level and getting the dominant taxa per sample.